linkjoker1006/RDC-pymarl/README.md

 # Project Overview
 The core source code is located in the `src` directory.
 After successful execution, a `result` directory will be generated in the root folder to store experiment outputs.
-Our code is developed based on [pymarl3](https://github.com/tjuHaoXiaotian/pymarl3) and [epymarl](https://github.com/uoe-agents/epymarl) code bases.
+Our code is developed based on [pymarl3](https://github.com/tjuHaoXiaotian/pymarl3) and [epymarl](https://github.com/uoe-agents/epymarl) code bases, and the installation of dependencies can refer to the tutorials provided by them.

 ## Training Scripts
 - `train_mpe_qmix.sh`, ​`train_smac_qmix.sh`, `train_mpe_vdn.sh`, `train_smac_vdn.sh`: